system-zero/system-zero/data/docs/la.md

     return fud (a, b, c)
   }

-  # functions can call themeselves:
+  # Functions can call themeselves:

   func fibo_tail (n, a, b) {
     ifnot (n) { return a }